sqlite/sqlite/autosetup/README.md

   maintainer.
-- It can force the maintainers of the configure script to place tests in a specific order so that the resulting flags get applied at the correct time.\
+- It can force the maintainers of the configure script to place tests in a specific order so that the resulting flags get applied at the correct time and/or in the correct order.\
-  (A real-life example: before the approach described below was taken to collecting build-time flags, the test for `-rpath` had to come _after_ the test for zlib because the results of the `-rpath` test implicitly modified the `CFLAGS`, breaking the zlib feature test.
+  (A real-life example: before the approach described below was taken to collecting build-time flags, the test for `-rpath` had to come _after_ the test for zlib because the results of the `-rpath` test implicitly modified global state which broke the zlib feature test.
 Because the feature tests no longer (intentionally) modify global state, that is not an issue.)